 Diet | Omnivorous |

 Bala sharks can be one of the best additions to the community tank rather than home aquaria.
-Due to their constant growth and tank size needs, it isn’t wise to keep them in your home.
+Due to their constant growth and tank size needs, keeping them in your home isn’t wise.

 The few tank condition they ask for is the temperature, pH, and tank size, where tank size tops the priority list.